cm718/tandelorianforest/README.md

 - This site was spun up using [Gatsby 2.18.8](https://www.gatsbyjs.org/) and many of the dependencies will be related to their default dependencies.

-Here is a quick look at the top-level files and directories you'll see in this application.
+Here is a quick look at the file tree and directories you'll see in this application.
+Not all are displayed.
+I've highlighted the most important ones below.

     ├── node_modules
     ├── src
+       ├── components
+       ├── css
+       ├── data
+       └── pages
+          ├── 404.js
+          └── index.js
     ├── static
     ├── .gitignore
     ├── .prettierignore